-10.4.
-The party that requests the assignment/mission covers all costs (travel, accommodation, per diems and insurances) and shall provide ECDC and the employer with a copy of the terms and conditions of this coverage before the assignment.
+12.4.
+The party that requests the assignment/mission covers all costs (travel, accommodation, per diems and insurances) and shall provide ECDC and the employer with a copy of the terms and conditions before the assignment.

-10.5.
-The fellow selected to go on an international assignment shall not receive any bonuses, or salaries from the requesting party.
+12.5.
+The fellow selected to go on an international assignment shall not receive any bonuses or salaries from the requesting party.

-10.6.
+12.6.
 These assignments should offer a clear added-value and not be in conflict with the activities and projects conducted by the fellow at the hosting site of their employment.